philiplinden/ahab/docs/captains-log.md

 which was resolved by adding `--connect-under-reset` to the `probe-rs` command.
 After adding this option, flashing has been reliably working.

+I also confirmed that embassy with the `memory-x` feature does indeed let us delete the `memory.x` file from our repo and ignore it from the build process!

 ## 2024-12-18

 There's a rust project that claims to support raspberry pi and stm32 boards,